chriscareycode/nagiostv-4-nodejs/README.md

 </LimitExcept>
 ```

-Then restart or reload apache and make sure it is happy and serving the Nagios web interface.
+After the changes are made, restart or reload apache and make sure it is happy and serving the Nagios web interface.
+If I can find out who to talk to at Nagios about fixing this, I would like to get these changes added to Nagios core by default.

 Upgrading
 ------------